Alexander Alekhine: 1920–1927

 When conditions in Russia became more settled, Alekhine proved he was among Russia's strongest players.
 In January 1920, he swept the championship of Moscow (11/11), but was not declared champion because he was not a resident of the city.
 In October 1920 he won the All-Russian Chess Olympiad in Moscow (+9−0=6); the tournament was retroactively called the first USSR Championship.
 His brother Alexei took third place in the tournament for amateurs.

 In March 1920, Alekhine married Alexandra Batayeva.
 They divorced the next year.
 For a short time in 1920–21, he worked as an interpreter for the Communist International (Comintern) and was appointed secretary to the Education Department.
-In this capacity, he met a Swiss journalist and Comintern delegate, Annelise Rüegg, who was thirteen years older than he was, and they married on March 15, 1921.
-Shortly after, Alekhine was given permission to leave Russia for a visit to the West with his wife.
-He never returned.
-In June 1921, he left his second wife in Paris and went to Berlin.
+In this capacity, he met a Swiss journalist and Comintern delegate, Annelise Rüegg, who was thirteen years his senior, and they married on March 15, 1921.
+Shortly after getting married, Alekhine was given permission to leave Russia for a visit to the West with his wife, from whom he separated in June 1921.
+He would never return to Russia, and made France his base for much of the following twenty years.

 In 1921–1923, Alekhine played seven mini-matches.
 In 1921, he won against Nikolay Grigoriev (+2−0=5) in Moscow, drew with Richard Teichmann (+2−2=2) and won against Friedrich Sämisch (+2−0=0), both in Berlin.
 In 1922, he won against Ossip Bernstein (+1−0=1) and Arnold Aurbach (+1−0=1), both in Paris, and Manuel Golmayo (+1−0=1) in Madrid.
 In 1923, he won against André Muffang (+2−0=0) in Paris.

 From 1921 to 1927, Alekhine won or shared first prize in about two-thirds of the many tournaments in which he played.
 His least successful efforts were a tie for third place at Vienna 1922 behind Akiba Rubinstein and Richard Réti, and third place at the New York 1924 chess tournament, behind ex-champion Emanuel Lasker and world champion José Raúl Capablanca (but ahead of Frank Marshall, Richard Réti, Géza Maróczy, Efim Bogoljubov, Savielly Tartakower, Frederick Yates, Edward Lasker, and Dawid Janowski).
 Technically, Alekhine's play was mostly better than his competitors'—even Capablanca's—but he lacked confidence when playing his major rivals.